by Stuart Spaulding,

 CLIA Certified Landscape Irrigation Auditor Training & Communications Manager at DIG Corp.

-This is a suggestion for using a drip system in a garden or for long line along a fence with flowers, shrubs, groundcover and trees.
-This recommendation can be used on medium to heavy soil.
+This is a suggestion for using a drip system in a garden or for a long line along a fence with flowers, shrubs, groundcover and trees.
+This recommendation can be used on medium-to-heavy soil.

 Suggestion for home garden:

-With this suggestion we recommend using the 1/2 inch .700 OD drip tubing as the main line.
-The 1/2 inch drip tubing can deliver the water in a curving or long path to the flowers, shrubs, groundcover and trees.
-Use the drip emitters for individual plants, for plants that are spaced close together in a row or in the path of the 1/2 inch drip tubing by inserting the drippers directly into the 1/2 inch drip tubing.
-Individual plants that are far-off from the path of the 1/2 inch drip tubing, use 1/4 inch micro tubing as the feeder line and insert the drippers at the end of the micro tubing, near the plant and secure the dripper with a stake.
+With this suggestion we recommend using 1/2″ drip tubing as the main line.
+The 1/2″ drip tubing can deliver the water in a curving or long path to the flowers, shrubs, groundcover and trees.
+Use the drip emitters for individual plants, or plants that are spaced close together in a row by inserting the drippers directly into the 1/2″ drip tubing.
+For individual plants that are far-off from the path of the 1/2″ drip tubing, use 1/4″ micro tubing as the feeder line and insert the drippers at the end of the micro tubing near the plant, then secure the dripper with a stake.

 With these suggestions you can water a diversity of plants on the same zones or faucet.

 To resolve the issue of various plants sizes such as trees, shrubs, roses, and vegetables, see our suggestion for the number of drippers recommended per plant.

 For a garden area with a diversity of plants and spacing between the plants, our recommendation is to use one type of dripper (ex. a 1-GPH dripper) or dripline with 12 to 18 inch spacing.
 The main feature of this option is to allow the user to know the total flow rate of the system.

 - For plants closely spaced together, use a 1-GPH (4 liters) dripper every 10 to 12 inches (20-30 cm) apart or dripline with 12 to 18 inch spacing.